 E-Learning is $44.95 U.S. per student.
 Each student must have their own log-in credentials to complete the E-Learning.
 In-person training varies depending on location and instructor.

 In order to complete the Yoga Diver certification, you will need to link up with a certified Yoga Diver Instructor, such as the course author Amanda Parr who is based in Nevis, West Indies and occasionally travels to the USA and other locations to teach the course.
 Because teaching Yoga Diver requires very niche skills and experience, there are currently very few instructors who are qualified to teach Yoga Diver.
 Hopefully this will change very soon in the future and there will be more locations offering this course.
-To find out where you can take the Yoga Diver course or if you are interested in bringing the course to your dive centre contact SoulScuba .
+Click here for a current list of qualified Yoga DIver instructors.
+If you are interested in bringing the course to your dive centre contact SoulScuba .
 If you are interested in becoming a Yoga Diver Instructor click here.
 Be aware that there may be instructors teaching similar courses, that may even be titled "Yoga Diver", but are not qualified to teach this particular course.

 Whether or not you choose to pursue the PADI certification, Yoga Diver E-Learning is a great way to brush up on your Scuba knowledge, learn the foundations of Yoga, and explore the relationship between Yoga and Diving.
 Once you have completed E-Learning you will receive a Yoga Diver E-Learning certificate of completion from SoulScuba.
 From there, it is up to your whether you want to continue with your in-person training and receive the PADI Distinctive Specialty certification

-The first step towards the Yoga Diver certification is completing the online E-learning at www.yogadiver.thinkific.com.
+The first step towards the Yoga Diver certification is completing the online E-learning at yogadiver.thinkific.com.
 Once completed you are ready to pursue your in-person training.